fluxninja/aperture/docs/content/get-started/playground/playground.md

 :::

-Create a K8s cluster using Kind with configuration file by executing below command from aperture home directory:
+Create a K8s cluster using Kind with a configuration file by executing the following command from aperture home directory:

 ```sh
 kind create cluster --config playground/kind-config.yaml